 Von Willebrand factor also carries clotting factor VIII (8), another important protein that helps your blood clot.
 Factor VIII is the protein that's missing or doesn't work well in people who have hemophilia, another bleeding disorder.

 VWD is more common and usually milder than hemophilia.
 In fact, VWD is the most common inherited bleeding disorder.
-It occurs in about 1 out of every 100 to
+It occurs in about 1 out of every 100 to 1,000 people.
+VWD affects both males and females, while hemophilia mainly affects males.

 The three major types of VWD are called type 1, type 2, and type 3.